 8. Beans – A great seed for beginners to grow, beans are best to direct sow rather than starting them indoors.
 Plant the seeds directly into your garden after all danger of frost in late spring.
 Kentucky Wonder and purple pole beans are two good vining types, otherwise try Blue Lake bush beans.

 9. Cucumber – Cucumbers don’t like to be transplanted, so it’s best to direct sow the seeds.
 Wait until the soil has warmed a few weeks after frost in the spring, and then plant the seeds in a full sun location.
 My favs are Marketmore and picklers.
+Get step-by-step instructions for growing cucumber seeds here.

 10. Peas – Peas are frost hardy, so you can plant them early.
 Sow the seeds directly into your garden 4-6 weeks before your spring planting date, once the soil is workable.
 I love to grow snow peas and sugar snap peas.